sumandeb003/GraphGPS4HT/MyTrojanDataset/Readme.md

-This dataset has 131 Trojan-free circuits sourced from [TrustHub](https://trust-hub.org/#/benchmarks/chip-level-trojan)  and [Pyverilog](https://github.com/PyHDI/Pyverilog).
+1. This dataset has 131 Trojan-free circuits sourced from [TrustHub](https://trust-hub.org/#/benchmarks/chip-level-trojan)  and [Pyverilog](https://github.com/PyHDI/Pyverilog).

-This dataset has 49 Trojan-ed samples sourced from [TrustHub](https://trust-hub.org/#/benchmarks/chip-level-trojan) and [MyTrojans](https://github.com/sumandeb003/Ariane_Trojans_for_Pyverilog).
+2. This dataset has 50 Trojan-ed samples sourced from [TrustHub](https://trust-hub.org/#/benchmarks/chip-level-trojan) and [MyTrojans](https://github.com/sumandeb003/Ariane_Trojans_for_Pyverilog).

-Not all the samples in TrustHub could be converted to graphs using the Pyverilog-based circuit-to-graph conversion mechanism of the [HW2VEC](https://github.com/AICPS/hw2vec) tool.
+3. Not all the samples in TrustHub could be converted to graphs using the Pyverilog-based circuit-to-graph conversion mechanism of the [HW2VEC](https://github.com/AICPS/hw2vec) tool.
 This is because:

-1. Some are VHDL RTLs and some are layouts.
-Hence, incompatible with Pyverilog.
-2. Some are gate-level netlists that have been synthesized for FPGA.
+i.
+Some are VHDL RTLs and some are layouts.
+Hence, incompatible with Pyverilog. ii.
+Some are gate-level netlists that have been synthesized for FPGA.
 So, the netlist contains gates that can't be recognised by Pyverilog.

-The Trojan-free circuits are:
+4. The Trojan-free circuits are:

 `adder4bit_1`
 `c432-NC2360`